 - 1/2 cup blueberries, fresh (rinsed) or frozen (thawed)

 - Preheat oven to 350 degrees and lightly grease a donut pan with non-stick spray and set aside.

 - In a medium bowl combine 1 cup flour, baking powder, and salt.
 Set aside.

 - In a large bowl or stand mixer combine egg, sugar, milk, butter and vanilla.

 - Slowly add in the flour mixture and mix until combined.

-- In a small bowl coat your blueberries with the remaining 1 tbsp of flour.
+- In a small bowl coat your blueberries (rinse them so they're a TAD wet) with the remaining 1 tbsp of flour.
 Then, gently fold them into your batter.